Guillem222/Advent-of-Code-2023-C/README.md

 # Advent-of-Code-2023-C
-Advent of Code 2023 Solutions, Implemented in C
+Here are my solutions of [Advent of Code 2023](https://adventofcode.com/) puzzles using C.

+These implementations are standalone, relying only on the C Standard Library.
+#🎄